 Carefree on Car-free Sundays

 Safe, child-friendly streets are not just a mirage of the past, but can be a beautiful reality even today.
-In 2009, Ahmedabad was the first city in India to host Car-Free Sundays in collaboration with the ITDP India Programme, Riverside School, and other partners.
+In 2009, Ahmedabad was the first city in India to host Car-Free Sundays in collaboration with us, Riverside School, and other partners.
 The initiative allowed citizens to experience the freedom of walking and cycling on safer car-free streets.

 Transit-Oriented Development for the Win